 When did this one get released?
 2015?
 No, American theatrical release 2016.
 (Sigh) Okay, so, we've got an early contender for Worst Films of the Year, at least for me and my traditional path of being a year behind everyone.
 Surprisingly and unfortunately this is not the worst movie I saw this week, but luckily for "Veronica Mars", I stopped reviewing movies from two years ago or earlier, on a regular basis.
 (Yes, that "Veronica Mars" and that movie.
 2014 was a shitty year for movies, and it just got shittier on me than I realized, and I'm not still not quite over that trauma of having to sit through it, so if you happen to be a fan, don't try to defend it to me, at least not right now; especially since fans paid money to get that made so I've already got a kickstarter list of people who I'm trying very hard not to chop into a million pieces and bury in the desert!
 GRRRRRRRRRRRRR!!!
 [Grinning teeth, calming down, deep breath] Deep breath, David, deep breaths, deep breath.
 [Heavy breathing] Sorry about that.
 (Last deep breath) Sssssssssssssso,...., "The Invitation", consider yourself, the luckiest piece of trash movie of all-time).

 That said, this was torture to sit through.
-And moronic and stupid torture at that.
+And a moronic and stupid torture at that.
 So, "The Invitation" is to a dinner party, with a bunch of guests, the kind of Hollywood-area, get-together of friends, enemies and frenemies, that it seems like everybody with the least amount of success in the industry tries to make at some point in their career.
 Hell, Joe Swanberg has basically made this movie, like seven times now. but none of those films were as bad and boring as this one.
 (Although "Digging for Fire" was close, Joe) So, Will (Logan Marrshall-Green) was invited to this party at his former home, and now the current home of his ex-wife Gina (Michelle Krusiac), who disappeared after they broke up, shortly after the sudden death of their son.
 Now, she's got a strange new husband, David (Michiel Huisman) and a new set of friends, who she seems to be combining with some old sets of friends for this dinner party.
 Now, Will, also brings his girlfriend, Kira (Emayatzy Corinealdi) to the party, which is, I don't know, somewhere north of Mulholland, it seems.
-It's one of those place and parties, except, for reasons that aren't examined as they should've been, almost all the doors are locked, even for when they're not.
-So, let's talk about the big scene, basically, David and Gina get everyone together to explain that they've become part of a cult.
-Not, in those words, in the same words that everybody who's in a cult uses, but doesn't think they are say, even after they show a video of the retreat in Mexico they were in, which shows somebody, dying on camera.
-This, somehow, doesn't cause people to scatter and leave, possibly 'cause the doors are locked, although I would've found something that broke a window.
+It's one of those places and parties, except, for reasons that aren't examined as well as they should've been, almost all the doors are locked, except for when they're not.

 Let, me just explain the rest of the movie here, Creepy thing happen, Will goes off to think and explore, pondering either the creepy thing or the past, he comes back, creepy thing happens, Will, leaves comes back, and repeat nine or ten times.
 For a movie about a dinner party, this is basically a film where there's only one person that matters and that's unfortunately, Will.
 I won't give everything away, but yes, there's something fucked up about this dinner party, and with the guests, most of whom are too stupid to realize the problem.
 Or are interesting enough to care that they're stupid.
 I've noticed this, whenever I see a party movie go kerplunk, splat, and fails this badly, it's usually bad character writing. "+1" for instance was horribly cliched, and the only interesting character is barely seen, and treated like shit by the story.
 Meanwhile, a movie like "The Anniversary Party", which is basically just one big Hollywood in-joke about Hollywood in-jokes told at Hollywood parties, actually works because all the characters are intriguing, and we have enough time to dive into each and every one of them and escaped into the meditative vibes of the party.
 This movie, does none of that.
 This is just a very boring and tired cliche of a horror film, with predictable results, only differentiated by the thought-process and motives of it's killers, and the fact that it delays the inevitable, to the point where none of these characters seem plausibly intelligent.